jeffqchen/Saturn8DINMod/README.md

 -------------
-## Install onto Saturn motherboard
+## Solder in the 8-pin mini DIN port

 With all the pins soldered to both sides of the PCB, we can proceed.